 One of the problems about the festive season is that the cost is focused around a couple of months of the year.

 Come October or November (in the UK it's even earlier—Christmas cards have been spotted in August!) the shops start to fill up with Christmas fare, commercials on the TV promise the kids all kinds of (costly) goodies, the pressure mounts and we get swept up in the 'magic' that is Christmas buying and selling.

 And no matter how well we think we have prepared, how many of us rush out to the shops in a mad Christmas Eve panic, emptying our pocketbooks on a few (usually very expensive) 'essentials'?
 I’m not saying we should completely abandon the thrill of Christmas shopping, but buying early can certainly help relieve the stress on the bank balance.

 Spread the Cost

-Why not spread of the cost of Christmas gifts and items across the year?
+Why not spread out the cost of Christmas gifts and items across the year?

-- Store the gifts somewhere safe but obvious, so you're not rummaging through cupboards first week of December desperately trying to find the presents you KNOW you bought in the January sales but can't quite put your finger on.
+- Store the gifts somewhere safe but obvious, so you're not rummaging through cupboards the first week of December, desperately trying to find the presents you know you bought in the January sales but can't quite put your finger on.

 - Empty out an old suitcase or trunk, or a bottom drawer of a bureau and store the items carefully.